John specialises in corporate, contract and securities law and mergers & acquisitions.

 He is a board member of Skellerup.

 John is noted as one of only two “Star” individuals in the New Zealand corporate/M&A space, as ranked by Chambers Global in 2013, 2014, 2015 and 2016.
+He is named as a Star Individual in Chambers Asia Pacific in 2017.
 John was ranked "Lawyer of the year 2013" for Leveraged Buyouts and “Lawyer of the year 2014-15” for Private Equity in the Best Lawyers in New Zealand directory.

 John was named NZ Deal Maker of the Year at the 2017 Australasian Law Awards.